nicholas-johnson/nicholasjohnson.com/src/pages/javascript-for-programmers/intro.md

 This is different to a language like Java where variables can only store one type of thing.

 Having weekly typed variables is appropriate for JavaScript.
-It allows our scripts to be much shorter as we don't have to write any code to get around the type system.
-Shorter scripts means faster downloads.
+It makes the language more accessible to people who may not be good at coding.
+JavaScript is the democratic language of the web.

 However weak typing makes it harder for large teams to work together, and it makes it hard for an IDE to do code completion.
-It's a trade off.
+If you want typing, TypeScript is available, which adds type annotation to the language.

 # Strings

 Strings in JavaScript are arrays of characters.
-You define them using single or double quotes:
+You define them using single or double quotes, or backticks:

 ```js
 "Hi there";